microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

 ## Task #2: Visualize in PowerBI using Azure SQL Server
 * **2.1 Create from scratch**
+   * NOTE**: If you created **SQL Database Serverless** in Task #1 above, and have the default Auto-pause enabled, make sure the SQL Database is Online by connecting using one of the tools like Query editor in Portal, SSMS, SSDT... before proceeding.
    * Open PowerBI Desktop.
 [Download](https://powerbi.microsoft.com/en-us/downloads/) if you don't have one.
    * Go to **File** --> **Options and settings** --> **Data source settings** and click **Clear All Permissions**.
    * Click **Get Data** from the menu.